practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/01a - object-oriented languages/Smalltalk/README.md

 > Cuis is a free Smalltalk-80 environment with a specific set of goals: being simple and powerful.

-The Cuis IDE (Integrated Development Environment) for printing "Hello, World!" on the "console", or in the "terminal", looks like this in Ubuntu 24:
+The Cuis IDE (Integrated Development Environment) for printing "Hello, world!" on the "console", or in the "terminal", looks like this in Ubuntu 24:

 ![plot](./GUI%20Cuis%20version%207.6a.png)